la2050/archive/_projects/2014/seeding-stem-at-la-county-alliance-for-boys-and-girls-clubs.md

     spring.
   major_challenges: "We anticipate there being a potential challenge in identifying space for a STEM lab required for the project (many pilot participants converted computer  labs into \"STEM\" labs).
 Additionally staff training could be a challenge for organizations with tight personnel structures and budgets.
 To overcome these challenges, funding for Seeing STEM includes support for lab supplies and staff training expenses such as overtime and transportation).\r\n\r\nBecause this is a collaborative, we can also overcome space challenges by sharing resources (i.e. community partner locations, neighboring participating organizations, etc.)."
   competition: "We believe our program is unique it its tangible outcomes (measurable increase in STEM fields of study and career), alignment with common core standards, project-based engineer design experience in an after-school setting, targeted age and demographics of participants (middle school aged, predominantly minority, low income children), and county-wide collaborative reach.\r\n\r\nThere are many emergent quality STEM programs in Los Angeles, just few with so many impactful, collaborative elements as Seeding STEM in the Los Angeles County Alliance for Boys and Girls Clubs."
-  cost: "We budgeted $169,000- $200,000 for this project.
-Additional funding has been committed by Pacific Youth Foundation, Southern California Edison and the Milgard Family Foundation (who generously funded the Seeing STEM pilot at six Boys and Girls Clubs in LA County).
-We are also pursuing grant opportunities with NBC Universal Foundation, Northrop Grumman Corporation, Warner Bros. and Raytheon.\r\n\r\nWe would like to celebrate the successful completion of this program with a STEM Fest and are pursuing sponsors for a county-wide event in the spring."
-  budget: >-
-    Cost for implementing Seeding STEM is $6,500 per organization.
-This includes
-    $3,000 for instructional materials and $3,500 for staff training and expenses (two staff per organization).
-With 26 organizations participating, this expense comes to $169,000.
-County-wide facilitation of training and pre and post surveys is approximately $10,000 for the lead agency and a culminating STEM Fest event including all participants, facilitators, community stakeholders will be approximately $18-21,000 for a total program expense of $200,000.
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'